-Though the concepts of waste management are also gaining momentum in the developing nation, yet it is the developed regions of the world such as US, Australia and Germany which are leaping far ahead in the trade of developing advanced facilities for waste management.
+Though the concepts of waste management are also gaining momentum in the developing nation, yet it is the developed regions of the world such as the US, Australia, and Germany which are leaping far ahead in the trade of developing advanced facilities for waste management.

-Waste management in Australia takes quite a center stage as far as the administrative policies of both the government, as well as the industrial houses are concerned in the country.
+Australian waste management takes quite a center stage as far as the administrative policies of both the government, as well as the industrial houses are concerned in the country.

-To begin with, waste management in Australia is defined by the presence of technology-based practices that make the entire process of waste management and extremely successful one.
-Such techniques can be easily applied to all the steps in the process of waste management in Australia, such as collection, segregation, transport and processing of waste products.
-There is special machinery available for the steps such as composting and transportation that can even be ordered online for the purpose of effective waste management in Australia.
+To begin with, waste management in Australia is defined by the presence of technology-based practices that make the entire process of waste management and hugely successful one.
+Such techniques can be easily applied to all the steps in the process, such as collection, segregation, transport, and processing of waste products.
+There is specialized machinery available for the steps such as composting and transportation that can even be ordered online for effective waste management.

-In addition, due to the technologically advanced stage of the region, special facilities such as concrete crushing are available which can enable materials such as construction waste to be salvaged, recycled and reused to maximize on the available resources and reduce wastage to the minimum possible extent.
+Also, due to the technologically advanced stage of the region, specialized facilities such as concrete crushing are available which can enable materials such as construction waste to be salvaged, recycled and reused to maximize on the available resources and reduce wastage to the minimum possible extent.

-The entire endeavor for effective waste management in Australia is well supported by the administrative initiatives and policies which provide a comprehensive set of guidelines as well as support to the various waste management programmes in Australia.
+The entire endeavor for effective Australian waste management is well supported by the legislative initiatives and policies which provide a comprehensive set of guidelines as well as support to the various waste management programmes in Australia.

-To begin with, the government addresses important issues in some of the sectors.
+To begin with, the government addresses essential issues in some of the sectors.
 The most significant amongst these include automotive waste, oil recycling, plastics industry, electrical industry all other industries that might come under the packaging chain.
-In fact, the Australian Government actually identifies these industries as priority areas in which efforts have been made to achieve reduction of environmental impacts.
+In fact, the Australian Government identifies these sectors as priority areas in which efforts have been made to achieve reduction of environmental impacts.

-In addition, there are proper legislative measures that have been laid down to make sure that the needed guidelines are given to all the concerned industrial houses and supervising the desirable carry outation of the same.
+Besides, there are proper legislative measures that have been laid down to ensure that the required guidelines are given to all the concerned industrial houses and supervising the desirable implementation of the same.